ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/IPCC_README_files/README_AR6_WG1_Chap6_Fig6_10.md

 Ancillary figures and datasets:
 -------------------------------
-In addition to the main figure, diagnostics may produce several figures and datasets along the way or several versions of the main figure.
-Please use this space to highlight anything that may be useful for future iterations:
 Panel b) of Figure 6.10 is created by the file
 [IPCC_additional_scripts/ipynb/ipcc_ar6wg1_Fig6.10b_FGD_submit.ipynb](https://github.com/ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/tree/main/IPCC_additional_scripts/ipynb/ipcc_ar6wg1_Fig6.10b_FGD_submit.ipynb)
 It reads in netcdf output from [diag_scripts/ar6ch6/ipcc_ar6wg1_fig6.10_erf_piAer.py](https://github.com/ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/blob/IPCC_AR6_WG1_Ch6_ESMValTool/esmvaltool/diag_scripts/ar6ch6/ipcc_ar6wg1_fig6.10_erf_piAer.py), which are output into the recipe path: